-6.4 Install upper bearing holder to stator housing as-follows:
+6.4 Install upper bearing holder to stator housing as follows:

-Push conductivity probe leads through "V" slot between stator and stator housing (if possible), FIRST cover entire length of leads with fibre insulating sleeve.
+Push conductivity probe leads through " V " slot between stator and stator housing (if possible), FIRST cover entire length of leads with fiber insulating sleeve.

-If the stator is new or rewound, place fibre insulating sleeves 240 mm long over each stator lead and moisture probe lead.
-(If necessary) cut leads about 16mm longer than insulating sleeves, and strip each lead back about 12mm.
+If the stator is new or rewounded, place fiber insulating sleeves 240 mm long over each stator lead and moisture probe lead.
+(If necessary) cut leads about 16 mm longer than insulating sleeves, and strip each lead back about 12 mm.
 Now tighten a small nylon cable - binding strap tightly around the base of all the wires (close to where they come from the winding - head) to firmly fix the insulating sleeves in place.

-If the upper bearing holder is new, be sure to install a new grounding connection (520): the post is hammered into place.
+If the upper bearing holder is new because to install a new grounding connection (520); the poet is howevered.